safaais/ROS-noetic-installtion/README.md

 •	You should see the talker saying that it's publishing messages and the listener saying it heard those messages.
 This verifies both the C++ and Python APIs are working properly.

- ## Now we can start using ROS foxy.
+ ## Now you can start using ROS foxy.